chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 As we mentioned earlier, there's no need for an install script in an extension package - Chocolatey CLI handles putting the extension in the right place!

-You can _also_ include a `tools` directory, with the standard Chocolatey scripts (which could be used for system-specific configuration of the module), but it is not required.
+You can _also_ include a `tools` directory, with the standard Chocolatey scripts (which could be used for configuration of the module), but it is not required.

 #### Considering Uninstallation